 Cuba's price-performance hit: Tasting the Quintero Brevas

 Quintero Brevas!
 A Cuban cigar that not only pampers the palate but is also easy on the wallet?
 Sounds almost too good to be true - but that's exactly what the Quintero Brevas offers!
 This hand-rolled short-filler cigar is the perfect everyday companion.
 And the best thing is: even in 2024, you can treat yourself to this Cuban gem for less than CHF 5 per cigar (as of June 2024).
-A charming blend of tradition, taste and unbeatable value for money - who would say no to that?
+A charming blend of tradition, flavour and unbeatable value for money - who would say no to that?

 First half: cocoa kisses leather